alphacep/vosk-space/integrations.md

 See the plugin for unimrcp server <https://github.com/alphacep/unimrcp-vosk-plugin/tree/vosk-plugin>

-# ROS Robot operating system
+## ROS Robot operating system

 Some draft of the plugin is here, not yet fully functional
 <https://github.com/alphacep/ros-vosk>.
 See also ROS wiki page
 <http://wiki.ros.org/vosk>.
 We need someone help to fully implement and
 test the integration.

+## Other projects that use Vosk

+<https://github.com/ryohajika/ofxVosk> - ofxVosk is an openFrameworks addon of vosk-api to use automatic speech recognition (ASR) functionality based on Kaldi project.